Create an Account - Increase your productivity, customize your experience, and engage in information you care about.

 When you visit our External Job Openings website, each position will have a closing date or shown as "Continuous."

-Only applicants chosen for interview will be contacted.
-All others will be notified of their status by email or mail as selected when completing the online application.
+Only applicants chosen for an interview will be personally contacted.
+All others will be notified of their status via email.

 Applications will only apply to the positions that are available under the Board of County Commissioners.
-All other elected constitutional officers such as Sheriff, Property Appraiser, Tax Collector, Supervisor of Elections, Clerk of the Courts, and School Board are responsible for their own application process.
-You will need to contact each office individually.
+All other elected constitutional offices such as Sheriff, Property Appraiser, Tax Collector, Supervisor of Elections, Clerk of the Courts, and School Board are responsible for their own application process.
+You will need to contact the correspondingConstitutional Office individually.

 No need to wonder, just log in to the website to check.
 Once the personal account has been established and application submitted for the vacancy, you may return to the website, sign in under the chosen user-name and password and review the status of your application as early as 24 hours later and through out the life of the vacant position.